New Congruences on Biregular Overpartitions: Abstract

-First of all, the study of overpartitions was introduced by MacMahon \cite{MacMahon1960} and later studied by Corteel and Lovejoy \cite{Lovejoy2004}.
-Now for discussing the generating function for overpartitions, we would like to recall the $q$-Pochhammer symbol $(a;q)_{\infty}:= \prod_{i=0}^{\infty}(1-aq^i)$ and we will use the notaion $f_m >1$.
-Such overpartitions are called as ($\ell_1$,$\ell_2$)-biregular overpartition of $n$ in which none of the parts are divisible by $\ell_1$ or $\ell_2$.
-The number of ($\ell_1$,$\ell_2$)-biregular overpartition of $n$ is denoted by ${\bar B}_{ \ell_1,\ell_2}(n)$.
-The generating function for the sequence${\bar B}_{ \ell_1,\ell_2}(n)$ is given by

-In their work \cite{Nadji2025}, Nadji, Ahmia and Ram\'{i}rez investigate the arithmetic properties of ${\bar B}_{\ell_1,\ell_2}(n)$ for the pairs $(\ell_1,\ell_2) \{(4,3),(4,9),(8,3),(8,9)\}$ employing the concept of dissection formulas and Smoot's implementation of Radu's Ramanujan-Kolberg algorithm.
+Recently, Nadji, Ahmia and Ram\'{i}rez \cite{Nadji2025} investigated the arithmetic properties of ${\bar B}_{\ell_1,\ell_2}(n)$, the number of overpartitions where no part is divisible by $\ell_1$ or $\ell_2$ with $\gcd(\ell_1,\ell_2) \geq \geq \geq \lambda_i =24$.
+First of all, the study of overpartitions were introduced by MacMahon \cite{MacMahon1960} and later studied by Corteel and Lovejoy \cite{Lovejoy2004}.
+In order to introduce the generating function for overpartitions, we recall the $q$-Pochhammer symbol $(a;q)_{\infty}:= \prod_{i=0}^{\infty}(1-aq^i)$ and we will use the notation $f_m \in$ $\{(4,3),(4,9),(8,3),(8,9)\}$ by employing the concept of dissection formulas and Smoot's implementation of Radu's Ramanujan-Kolberg algorithm.
+In \cite{Nadji2025}, they showed that

-Alanazi, Munagi and Saikia \cite{Alanazi2024} established a bunch of congruences for the pairs using the theory of modular forms and Radu's algorithm.
+Subsequently, Alanazi, Munagi and Saikia \cite{Alanazi2024} established a bunch of congruences for the pairs using the theory of modular forms and Radu's algorithm.

 Recently, Paudel, Sellers and Wang \cite{Paudel2025} extended several results of \cite{Alanazi2024} for the pairs completely depending on classical $q$-series manipulations and dissections formulas.
+In \cite{Paudel2025}, the authors have proved that, for all integers $n\geq1$,

+Most recently, in \cite{Anakha2025}, several congruences modulo $\{4,6,8,12\}$ were established using generating functions and dissection formulas, where $\ell_1$ and $\ell_2$ are arbitrary powers of $2$ and $3$, respectively.